 Those with new responsibility for marketing journals, whether in a large publishing house where journals are only part of the activity, or a small association publishing primarily for its membership.
 The contemporary nature of the course also makes it an excellent refresher on best practice in promoting journals today.

-Rachel is an international publishing consultant,specialising in marketing training, with over 30 years' practical experience.
-Rachel conducts marketing campaigns for publishing clients.
-Rachel founded Marketability in 1999 after 18 years working in international sales and marketing roles within academic, STM and professional publishing (including Taylor & Francis, Elsevier, Ashgate, and Gower Publishing).
+Rachel Maund is an international publishing consultant specialising in marketing training, with over 30 years’ practical experience.
+When not training or consulting, Rachel conducts marketing campaigns for publishing clients.
+Rachel founded Marketability in 1999 after 18 years working in international sales and marketing roles within academic, STM and professional publishing (including Taylor and Francis, Elsevier, Ashgate, and Gower Publishing).
 She runs most of Marketability’s marketing courses and also tutors for the other UK training providers – Publishing Training Centre, Publishing Scotland, Publishing Ireland, and ALPSP.
 She works regularly with companies and publishing associations internationally, notably in Singapore, China, Australia, the US, Mexico, Russia and the UAE.

 Contact: Melissa Marshall T: +44 (0)1622 871035 E: Melissa.firstname.lastname@example.org

 Please note that you will need to log in to your account or register a new account to book a place on this training course.
 If you have any questions about this please email Melissa Marshall or any of the ALPSP team.

 - Wed 20 Apr 2016

 - 41 Portland Place, Academy of Medical Sciences, London